-Signature of Contracting Authority or
+Signature of Contracting Authority or Authorized Representative of Host Community

 Community Outreach Meeting Attestation Form

 The applicant must complete each section of this form and initial each page before uploading it to the application.
 Failure to complete a section will result in the application being deemed incomplete.
 Instructions to the applicant appear in italics.
 Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).